How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

 Participants also described courtroom advocacy to be deeply tied to experiential knowledge.
 Public defenders learn preferences, temperaments, and informal habits of specific judges and prosecutors.
 As P12 put it, ``\textit{it’d be really hard for AI to help [lawyers] figure out what the best approach is in a given case because everything is also so personality specific.}'' Unlike human attorneys, AI systems do not have this accumulated background knowledge unless the user explicitly inputs it, and even then participants doubted AI can apply it with the same nuance.
-Participants further stressed that even if AI could one day observe nonverbal cues and generate contextually appropriate responses, clients would still feel undervalued if their main interactions were with a machine: ``\textit{Clients have a right to counsel, not to machines.}'' (P14) For many, the time a public defender spends with them is itself a sign of care and commitment.
-This relational value also extends beyond the case itself: defenders often go above and beyond to support clients’ broader well-being.
-As P14 explains, ``\textit{a good public defender does a lot of social work, [such as] getting their client into the drug program, getting their client mental health services, making sure their client gets enrolled in school, or does their community service to complete their diversion programs.}'' These efforts are not only instrumental in improving clients’ lives but also signal to clients that their defenders genuinely care about them as people.
+Participants further stressed that even if AI could one day observe such cues and generate contextual responses, clients might still feel undervalued: ``\textit{Clients have a right to counsel, not to machines.}'' (P14) For many, the time a public defender spends with them is itself a sign of care and commitment.
+This commitment is most concretely embodied in the social work and holistic representation discussed in Section~\ref{sec:pillars}.
+This practice dating to the 1970s that has demonstrated benefits for defendants' well-being, recidivism, and incarceration rates~\cite{matei2021assessing, buchanan2019impact}, but remains inaccessible to many offices due to resource constraints (P16).